tresata/hackathonclt2019/README.md

 ## IMPORTANT INFORMATION

 * Please make sure you spread out on all the boxes.
-There are 4 servers available for login, make sure you spreadout and not all login to 1 box.
+There are 4 servers available for login, make sure you spreadout and not all log into 1 box.
 * Use tmux once you login into the server.
 If not, your session could get terminated and you can lose your work.
 Just type "tmux" once you login.
 To re-attach a tmux session "tmux attach". https://tmux.github.io/
+* Screen is an alternative for tmux. https://www.rackaid.com/blog/linux-screen-tutorial-and-how-to/

 ## DEVPOST